berachain/docs/apps/bend/content/learn/lending-protocol/bend-rewards.md

 Borrowers earn based on the amount of `$HONEY` borrowed, and not the value of the supplied collateral.
 Be mindful of your health factor when trying to maximize `$BGT` earning.
 :::

-Earning `$BGT` on Bend is unique, because Borrowers can easily claim their `$BGT` rewards on Bend, rather than visiting the portal for depositing in <a :href="config.testnet.dapps.bgtStation.url + 'gauge'">Reward Vaults</a> (required for BEX deposits, for example).
+Earning `$BGT` on Bend is unique, because Borrowers can easily claim their `$BGT` rewards on Bend, rather than visiting the portal for depositing in <a :href="config.mainnet.dapps.hub.url + 'gauge'">Reward Vaults</a> (required for BEX deposits, for example).

 ![Claim $BGT](/assets/claim-bgt.png)